ronakg/quickr-cscope.vim/README.md

 Vim plugin for super fast Cscope results navigation using quickfix window.

 ## Features
+`quickr-cscope.vim` provides faster access to [Cscope](http://cscope.sourceforge.net/) database search queries within Vim.
+Each type of Cscope query is just a keystroke away.
+Results are shown in a quickfix window ready for faster navigation.
+Paired with excellent [quickfix-reflector.vim](https://github.com/stefandtw/quickfix-reflector.vim) plugin, `quickr-cscope.vim` is a powerful tool for project navigation and refactoring.

 * Quickly search for symbol, function name, file name under the cursor
 * Quickly search for visualy selected text
 * Search results are shown in quickfix window, which is way more flexible for navigation compared to Cscope's fixed list